 Teaching, Speaking, Consulting, and Leadership

-Adam received a standing ovation for his 2016 TED talk on the surprising habits of original thinkers and was voted the audience’s favorite speaker at The Nantucket Project on the success of givers and takers, which was the subject of his most recent TED talk.
-His speaking and consulting clients include Facebook, Google, the NBA, Merck, Goldman Sachs, Disney Pixar, Johnson & Johnson, BCG, Amex, the U.S. Army and Navy, and the World Economic Forum, where he has been honored as a Young Global Leader.
+Adam is the host of WorkLife, a TED original podcast.
+His TED talks on original thinkers and givers and takers have been viewed more than 12 million times.
+He received a standing ovation at TED in 2016 and was voted the audience’s favorite speaker at The Nantucket Project.
+His speaking and consulting clients include Facebook, Google, the NBA, the Gates Foundation, Merck, Goldman Sachs, Disney Pixar, the U.S. Army and Navy, and the World Economic Forum, where he has been honored as a Young Global Leader.
 At Wharton, he has received the Excellence in Teaching Award for all of his classes and earned the Goes Above and Beyond the Call of Duty MBA Teaching Award.
 He is the founder and host of the Authors@Wharton speaker series, and co-director of Wharton People Analytics.
 He has designed experiential learning activities in which students have raised over $325,000 for the Make-A-Wish Foundation while developing leadership, influence, networking and collaboration skills.
-He is a passionate feminist who serves on the Lean In board, as well as the Defense Innovation Advisory Board at the Pentagon.
+He is a passionate feminist who serves on the Lean In board and the Defense Innovation Board at the Pentagon, and an angel investor in startups in HR and culture, technology, and consumer products..

 Adam has been profiled twice on the Today Show and in the New York Times magazine cover story, Is giving the secret to getting ahead?
-His studies have been highlighted in books such as David and Goliath by Malcolm Gladwell, Drive by Daniel Pink, Quiet by Susan Cain, and Thrive by Arianna Huffington.
+His studies have been highlighted in books such as David and Goliath by Malcolm Gladwell, Quiet by Susan Cain, and Drive by Daniel Pink.
 He is a contributing op-ed writer on work and psychology for the New York Times, where his articles on Raising a moral child and How to raise a creative child have each been shared over 300,000 times online.
-He has more than 1.5 million followers on social media, and features new insights in his free monthly newsletter, GRANTED.
+He writes on work and psychology for the New York Times, has more than 2 million followers on social media, and features new insights in his free monthly newsletter, GRANTED.

 Adam received his Ph.D. and M.S. from the University of Michigan in organizational psychology, finishing it in less than three years, and his B.A. from Harvard University, magna cum laude with highest honors, Phi Beta Kappa honors, and the John Harvard Scholarship for highest academic achievement.